fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 {{< /highlight >}}

-Now all of these frameworks ship with some automated specs and build commands.
+All of these frameworks ship with basic automated specs and build commands.
 This is what we want to automate with Cloud Build.

 {{< file "terminal" "command line" >}}
 {{< highlight terminal >}}